monkeylearn/monkeylearn-python/README.md

     predictions.extend(response.body)
 ```

-This way you'll be able to control every request that's sent to the MonkeyLearn API.
+This way you'll be able to control every request that is sent to the MonkeyLearn API.

 Available endpoints
 ------------------------